Boldness-Recalibration for Binary Event Predictions: Introduction

-A few methods both recalibrate and embolden predictions in highly specific circumstances. \cite{Lichtendahletal2022} focuses on aggregates of forecaster predictions and their spread but they specifically focus on a forecast aggregation approach that is not applicable to individual forecasters.
+A few methods both recalibrate and embolden predictions in highly specific circumstances. \cite{Lichtendahletal2022} and \cite{Satopaa2022} focus on aggregates of forecaster predictions and their spread but they specifically focus on a forecast aggregation approach that is not applicable to individual forecasters.
 We focus on appropriately emboldening predictions from a single forecaster subject to their calibration and classification accuracy.
-The five case studies we present are not aggregate forecasts, and thus the approach of \cite{Lichtendahletal2022} is not applicable here. \cite{Turner2014}, \cite{Baronetal2014}, and \cite{Atanasovetal2015} also focus on aggregates, using the linear log odds (LLO) recalibration function to adjust aggregate boldness. \cite{Roitbergetal2022} employs a network based temperature scaling approach to recalibrate and correct overly bold softmax pseudo-probabilities.
+The predictions in the case study we present are not aggregate forecasts, and thus the approaches of \cite{Lichtendahletal2022} and \\cite{Satopaa2022} are not applicable here. \cite{Turner2014}, \cite{Baronetal2014}, and \cite{Atanasovetal2015} also focus on aggregates, using the linear log odds (LLO) recalibration function to adjust aggregate boldness. \cite{Roitbergetal2022} employs a network based temperature scaling approach to recalibrate and correct overly bold softmax pseudo-probabilities.
 However, \cite{Turner2014}, \cite{Baronetal2014}, \cite{Atanasovetal2015} and \cite{Roitbergetal2022} all rely on the Brier Score and/or ECE to assess calibration. \cite{HanBudescu2022} focus on LLO applied to forecasts of continuous, rather than binary, events. \cite{Gonzalez1999} use LLO to recalibrate single forecaster predictions but focus solely on the psychological implications of probability perception for binary events.
-None of these methods provide a calibration testing approach nor direct control or clear interpretation of the calibration-boldness tradeoff.
+None of these methods provide direct control of the calibration-boldness tradeoff.